 2012-13: Marshall skated in 40 games for Minnesota as a sophomore and was the second-leading scorer amongst Gophers defensemen.
 Paired with senior Seth Helgeson (New Jersey), he scored 8 goals with 11 assists and was +8 with 20 penalty minutes.
 Minnesota finished tied for first with St. Cloud State in the WCHA regular season before suffering a disappointing 2-0 loss to Colorado College in a WCHA semifinal game and losing to eventual national champion Yale, 3-2 in overtime, in the NCAA West Regional semifinals.

 Marshall is a pure offensive talent, with a small stature and high-end skating speed.
-Has a solid shot and is an adept stickhandler.
+He has a solid shot and is an adept stickhandler.
 Marshall makes smart decisions with the puck, moving it to his teammates effortlessly.
-Comes to the rink and competes every night.
+He competes in all three zones but can take undisciplined penalties at times.